l-johnston/unit_system/_sources/usage.rst.txt

 .. image:: examples/default_labels_graph.png

-In this graph, the x-axis is labeled '*q* / s' where '*q*' is the quantity symbol and 's' is the unit symbol for the unit seconds.
+In this graph, the x-axis is labeled '*t* / s' where '*t*' is the standard quantity symbol for time and 's' is the unit symbol for the unit seconds.
 The label is consistent with the BIPM recommendation discussed in the `SI Brochure`_ section 5.4.1 where the label is a mathematical expression.
-A particular number on the axis, such as 2.00, is then read as 2.00 = *q* / s, or *q* = 2.00 s.
-The *q* here is just a generic quantity symbol.
+A particular number on the axis, such as 2.0, is then read as 2.00 = *t* / s, or *t* = 2.0 s.
+On the y-axis, the *q* here is just a generic quantity symbol.
 It can be replaced by updating the qsym attribute of the Quantity as shown in the following example that reproduces the graph in section 5.4.1 of the SI Brochure.

 >>> import matplotlib.pyplot as plt
 >>> from unit_system.predefined_units import *